Women's suffrage in the United Kingdom: Women in prominent roles

 Emily Davies became an editor of a feminist publication, Englishwoman's Journal.
 She expressed her feminist ideas on paper and was also a major supporter and influential figure during the twentieth century.
 In addition to suffrage, she supported more rights for women such as access to education.
 She wrote works and had power with words.
 She wrote texts such as Thoughts on Some Questions Relating to Women in 1910 and Higher Education for Women in 1866.
 She was a large supporter in the times where organisations were trying to reach people for a change.
 With her was a friend named Barbara Bodichon who also published articles and books such as Women and Work (1857), Enfranchisement of Women (1866), and Objections to the Enfranchisement of Women (1866), and American Diary in 1872.

 Mary Gawthorpe was an early suffragette who left teaching to fight for women's voting rights.
 She was imprisoned after heckling Winston Churchill.
 She left England after her release, eventually emigrating to the United States and settling in New York.
 She worked in the trade union movement and in 1920 became a full-time official of the Amalgamated Clothing Workers Union.
 In 2003, Mary's nieces donated her papers to New York University.

+Helena Brownsword Dowson (1866-1964) Leading Suffragist, City Councillor and Magistrate.
+Lived in Nottingham and was Secretary of the Suffrage Society (1911, Census).
+Her Mother was Alice Dowson and her aunt was Hilda Dowson, together the women were active in Nottingham Women’s Suffrage.
+Helena Brownsword Dowson and Jessie Craigen began the campaign for a grand demonstration in the Albert Hall, Nottingham (1880) with a meeting at the Morley club and the previous day Helena was a speaker at the Newark town hall and also on the 22nd., November, 1880 she was a speaker at a drawing room meeting of Mr and Mrs George Cowne.

 Male suffragists

-Males were also present in the suffrage movement.
+Males were also present in the suffrage movement, including in Parliament and militant groups.